-The Borough Council will allocate site(s) to meet identified need through a Local Plan review to include additional site allocations.
+The Borough Council will allocate site(s) to meet identified need through a Site Allocations DPD.
 Proposals for new sites will be required to demonstrate that they:

-- i. are located within a reasonable distance of existing facilities and transport networks with satisfactory access and highway arrangements; - ii. where appropriate, are located on Previously Developed Land; - iii. are well screened and landscaped and will not cause unacceptable harm to the character and appearance of the surrounding area;

-- iv. will not result in unacceptable disturbance or loss of amenity to any neighbouring development; and - v. have, or are capable of having, a satisfactory water supply, sewerage and refuse disposal facilities.
+- i. are located within a reasonable distance of existing facilities and transport networks with satisfactory access and highway arrangements; - ii. where appropriate, are located on Previously Developed Land; - iii. are well screened and landscaped and will not cause unacceptable harm to the character and appearance of the surrounding area; - iv. will not result in unacceptable disturbance or loss of amenity to any neighbouring development; and - v. have, or are capable of having, a satisfactory water supply, sewerage and refuse disposal facilities.